stonex159/stonex159.github.io/README.md

  ~~Deploying the app to github pages is proving troublesome.
 I have followed [this](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) article on how to, but I keep running into trouble at the "deploy": "gh-pages -d build" part.
 My code refuse to use that with my app's name.

- I completed Phase 1 of my club app, It can take a form and send the data to the dynamic table below to keep track of attendees.
+ I completed Phase 1 of my club app.
+It can take a form and send the data to the dynamic table below to keep track of attendees.
 I still want to put a history page so that we can more accurately track the data in case we need to do contact tracing.
 Other features like alerts for yellow marks along with a message to advise the person on how to get a green mark would be good.
 I want this app to be usable even after I leave, so adding statistics or at least an frfamework to implement them would be awesome.
 Not sure if that would require a database though...

+Week 4

+I made an editModal that allows the user to edit the table to correct mistakes made during submission.
+I also added precautions for possible errors and allowed it to fill in the table with data found at the row number, for easy changes.
+This took me way longer than I expected.
+About 8 hours from start to finsih just for the Form.
+The modal itself was easy to make after looking up some attributes.

+I made alerts for the case of attendees not having met the health check requirements along with advisements for them.
+I also added the banner for the club with some slight styling to make it presentable.
+I'm not all that satisfied with it yet, so I am thinking of making my own banner for the club and using that.
+I also want to work more with custom css since I only had a small taste so far.

+The TA's helped a lot with some of the crucial problems I ran into.
+Thank you very much Noah and Josh.

+In adding the alerts I learned a bit more about react hooks while troubleshooting, specifically useEffect.
+I haven't utilized that knowledge yet but it would be interesting to look into down the line.

+I still want to make the history page, but instead of a page I will make it a modal, also I want to allow it to preserve data from the current session and load it in the case of someone closing the tab and opening it again.
+I can just preserve the data at the end of the run into an array and have it utilize the current day for the recovery function and the current week for the book keeping feature.

 # Change Log
 Week 1